Real Gromov-Witten Theory in All Genera and Real Enumerative Geometry: Construction: Outline of the main proofs

 \subsection{The orientability problem}

-The typical approaches to the orientability problem in real GW-theory, i.e.~\ref{orient_it} on page~\pageref{orient_it}, involve computing the signs of the actions of appropriate real diffeomorphisms on determinant lines of real CR-operators over some coverings of $\fM_g(X,B;J)^{\phi,\si}$.
+The typical approaches to the orientability problem in real GW-theory, i.e.~\ref{orient_it} on page~\pageref{orient_it}, involve computing the signs of the actions of appropriate real diffeomorphisms on determinant lines of real CR-operators over some coverings of $\fM_g(X,B;J)^{\phi,\si}$ arising from bordered surfaces.
 These approaches work as long as all relevant diffeomorphisms are homotopically fairly simple and in particular preserve a bordered surface in~$\Si$ that doubles to~$\Si$ or map it to its conjugate half.
 This is the case if the fixed locus $\Si^{\si}\!\subset\!\Si$ of the involution~$\si$ is separating; a good understanding of the orientability of the moduli spaces $\fM_g(X,B;J)^{\phi,\si}$ in such cases is obtained in \cite{Sol, FOOO9, Ge2, Remi, XCapsSetup, XCapsSigns}.
 This is also the case for any involution~$\si$ of genus $g\!=\!0,1$.
 In particular, the restriction of Theorem~\ref{orient_thm} to $\fM_g(X,B;J)^{\phi,\si}$ for the genus~1 involutions~$\si$ is essentially \cite[Theorem~1.2]{XCapsSetup}; a less general version of \cite[Theorem~1.2]{XCapsSetup} is \cite[Theorem~1.1]{Teh2}.
 However, understanding the orientability in the bordered case is not sufficient beyond genus~1, due to the presence of real diffeomorphisms of~$(\Si,\si)$ not preserving any half of~$\Si$; see Example~\ref{half_eg}.
 The subtle effect of such diffeomorphisms on the orientability is hard to determine.\\

 In contrast to~\cite{Sol, FOOO9}, in~\cite{XCapsSigns} we allowed the complex structure on a bordered domain to vary and considered diffeomorphisms interchanging the boundary components and their lifts to automorphisms of real bundle pairs.
-We discovered~that they often act with the same signs~on \begin{enumerate}[label=(A\arabic*),leftmargin=*] \item a natural cover of $\cM_g^{\si}$ and the determinant line bundle for the trivial rank~1 real bundle pair over~it; \item the determinants of real CR-operators on the square of a rank~1 real bundle pair with orientable real part and on the trivial rank~1 real bundle pair; \item the determinants of real CR-operators on an odd-rank real bundle pair and its top exterior power; \end{enumerate} see \cite[Propositions~2.5,4.1,4.2]{XCapsSigns}.
-In this paper, we show that these {\it analytic} statements are in fact underpinned by the {\it topological} statement of Proposition~\ref{canonisom_prp} concerning canonical homotopy classes of isomorphisms between real bundle pairs over a symmetric surface~$(\Si,\si)$.
-In particular, \ref{SQ_it} and~\ref{Det_it} are direct manifestations of Corollaries~\ref{canonisom_crl} and~\ref{canonisom_crl2a} which follow readily from Proposition~\ref{canonisom_prp}.
-As we work on the more elemental, topological level of real bundle pairs, we do not compute the signs of any automorphisms, but instead compare them directly.\\
+We discovered~that they often act with the same signs~on \begin{enumerate}[label=(A\arabic*),leftmargin=*]